JrVerbiest/jrverbiest.github.io/README.md

 ## About

-Electronic Engineer with a PhD in Engineering Science turned into a data scientist and machine learning engineer by self-education.
+Electronic Engineer with a PhD in Engineering Science.

 Today, I am working part-time at Hasselt University as a Researcher at the Research Group Biomedical Data Sciences and as a Technical developer at the Rehabilitation Research Center.